Choir sings from top of 163ft tower at Cambridge college - NewsBreak

 Choir sings from top of 163ft tower at Cambridge college

-A choir sang from the rooftop of St John’s College Chapel tower in Cambridge to mark Ascension Day, continuing a tradition that dates back to 1902.
+A choir sang from the rooftop of St John’s College Chapel towel in Cambridge to mark Ascension Day, continuing a tradition that dates back to 1902.

 Each year, members of the choir at St John’s climb the 163ft spiral staircase to the top of the tower to sing the Ascension Day carol.